jp2321/dl4cv_dev/chapters/chapter2.md

 <exercise id="9" title="Resizing of images">
 The resize command is used to change the size of the image.
-Instead of cropping image parts, through interpolation the image size is changed.
+Instead of cropping image parts, through interpolation, the image size is changed.

-Resize the dog images from its original size to 50 by 50 pixels for image.
+Resize the dog images from its original size to 50 by 50 pixels for the image.
 Use the rescale command from cv2 for this.

 <codeblock id="02_02_3">
     IMPORTANT: cv2 denotes the first parameter in the tuple as the width, the second as the height!
-	In the numpy array, the first is the height, the second the width!
+    In the NumPy array, the first is the height, the second the width!
 </codeblock>

 </exercise>